-Ewing sarcoma is a type of sarcoma.
+Ewing sarcoma is a type of primary bone cancer (also called bone sarcoma).
 Sarcomas are rare cancers that develop in the supporting tissues of the body.
 Supporting tissues include bone, cartilage, tendons, fat and muscle.

 There are 2 main types of sarcoma:

-Bone sarcomas can develop in any bone in the body.
-They can also develop in the soft tissue near bones.
+Primary bone cancer can develop in any bone in the body.
+It can also develop in the soft tissue near bones.

 - thigh (femur)

 Ewing sarcoma is most often found in teenagers and young adults, but it can happen at other ages.
 It is slightly more common in men than women.